 - Above 25: You have been let down a few times, and now you drop your high expectations a bit.

-- Above 30: You might be discouraged to find Mr Right.
+- Above 30: You might be discouraged to find Mr. Right.
 Now you date anyone who asks you out.

-Even if you find a partner, you will always wonder how different it would have been should you have found Mr Right.
+Even if you find a partner, you will always wonder how different it would have been should you have found Mr. Right.
 It is one of the reasons why relationships fail so often – ONE PARTNER MAY HAVE UNREALISTIC EXPECTATIONS

 Thirdly, please get to know someone vertically very well before you get to know them horizontally.
-Fast-paced relationships, more often than not, ends in disaster.
-People always put their best foot forward early in a relationship, but after a year or 18 months, it becomes challenging to keep up pretences.
+Fast-paced relationships, more often than not, end in disaster.
+People always put their best foot forward early in a relationship, but after a year or 18 months, it becomes challenging to keep up the pretenses.
 By then, the real ”person” appears, and it might be a different person and personality than you initially thought.
 Have a look at the 12 Steps to Intimacy on how slow a relationship should progress, for you get to get to know a person okay.

 Tips to find that particular person: